ibm-cloud-docs/dns-svcs/logging.md

 :   Logs are created when there is critical activity regarding a healthcheck appliance.
 These logs can be related to the status of the appliance VSI itself, or to any of the origins that the healthcheck is monitoring.
 Learn more about [creating a health check](/docs/dns-svcs?topic=dns-svcs-global-load-balancers&interface=ui#add-a-health-check).

 `custom_resolver_event`
 :   Logs are created when there is critical activity regarding custom resolvers.
-Activities such as create and delete events for custom resolver locations and status updates of the locations all fall under this category.Learn more about [working with custom resolvers](/docs/dns-svcs?topic=dns-svcs-custom-resolver).
+Activities such as create and delete events for custom resolver locations and status updates of the locations all fall under this category.
+Learn more about [working with custom resolvers](/docs/dns-svcs?topic=dns-svcs-custom-resolver).

 ## Viewing logs
 {: #log-viewing}